Fairmile A motor launch: Development

 Shortly before the Second World War the British industrialist Noel Macklin submitted to the Admiralty an innovative plan for the series production of a motor launch (vessels for harbour defence and submarine chasing).
 The design used prefabricated parts, which allowed various small concerns, such as furniture and piano manufacturers, to produce the individual components.
 These components could then be assembled in separate shipyards.
-The hull was to be made of double diagonal mahogany planking with plywood frames divided into nine watertight compartments.
+The hull was to be made of plywood frames divided into nine watertight compartments, with double diagonal mahogany planking forming the outer skin.